maheshsabnis/DXC_Blazor_Traning/readme1.md

 	- Modify the Department Table with the column as 'Capacity' as integer, while adding Employee in the department, if the capacity of Employees in the department is full, then generate erroir message from server and render it to client
 Date :06-08-2021
 1. From the WASM project, seperate the logic for Employee Operations by handling it in separate Razor library by creating New Employee component in it.
 Lazy Load this library in WAS Application
+Date : 09-08-2021
+1. Create a Template for Generating List of RedioButtons.
+	The RenderFragment will define the data-value for each RedioButton in the list
+2. Create a re-usable component that will render a CheckBoxList
+	- THis component will accept following 3 Parameters
+		 - DataSource of the type IEnumerable<T>
+		 - DataValueField, this will be the value returned by CheckBox when it is selected
+		 - DataTextField, this will be the Lable/Caption for each CheckBox
+3. MOdify the Core-API to Provide the FIle Download using Http Reqest made by the BLaozr Web Assembly client Project.
+	- MOdify the API for FOllowing FIle Checks
+		- The Upload/Download must takes place for .jpg/.bmp/.png files
+		- The Blazor WebAssembly Project should show the Uploaded Files in the HTMl TAble as Preview
+		- The MAz Size Allowed for Upload OPeration is 15 MB
+			- The Server Must respond the error if the file size is more than 15 mb